-However, present development projects indicate that by changing design and operations those savings can even be highly increased, getting close to 80% to 90% savings in favourable wind.
+However, development projects presently underway indicate that with changed design and operations those savings can be highly increased, in (specific) cases exceeding 50% savings when sailing at moderate speeds in favourable wind.
 This is a very interesting prospect for shipping.
 Wind propulsion can deliver savings that are out of range for other technologies.
 It can also reduce the operational cost that is inevitably involved with carbon free / neutral fuels.

-'Substantial wind propulsion can benefit from a reconsideration of design and operational conventions' How to make best use of these newly (re)introduced wind propulsion technologies?
+'Substantial wind propulsion can benefit from a reconsideration of design and operational conventions'

+How to make best use of these newly (re)introduced wind propulsion technologies?
 What is the best wind propulsion arrangement to use and do you need to change the hull, appendages and propulsion?
 And how do we make sure that the solutions indeed perform as promised and are fully operational and compliant, also in demanding conditions?
 Certainly for the higher savings these questions require answers which vary per ship type and operation.